To assist with planning and logistics, here are my preferences:

 I can handle audiences in English and French but prefer to have a translator for other languages.

 If possible, it would be nice to have room temperature water available on stage.

-The short bio (for event program – 70 words):
+The short bio (for event program – 70 words)

-Tristan Louis is a serial entrepreneur who’s build taken 5 technology companies from idea to exit.
+Tristan Louis is a repeat entrepreneur who’s build taken 5 technology companies from idea to exit.
 He has also served as the Global Chief Innovation Officer for HSBC and Global Head of Mobile and Internet for Deutsche Bank.
 His writing has appeared in The New York Times, Forbes, and many other publications.
 He currently serves as president and CEO of Casebook PBC, the leader in SaaS software for social services.

-The long bio (141 words):
+The long bio (141 words)

 Tristan Louis is an Internet veteran who has co-founded six companies, two of which went public and three which were acquired.

 For a decade, he served as Chief Innovation Officer for HSBC and head of mobile and internet technology for Deutsche Bank, helping drive early efforts around the emergence of the financial technology industry.
 He has been widely recognized as a pioneer in the field of cash management and mobile transactional systems.